bioaster/biotracs-m-atlas/README.md

 BioTracs modules only rely on MATLAB software.

-The other biotracs-modules that `biotracs-atlas` relies on are are given in the file `packages.json`.
+The other biotracs-modules that `biotracs-atlas` relies on are given in the file `packages.json`.
 Please recursively download these depdencies in the same directory where `biotracs-atlas` module is located.
 All these modules are provided on github.

 # License